 Eat Small Regular Meals

-Exercise in any form helps release certain chemicals that create the same feeling of well being received from consumption of sugar.
-Go out for a walk, swim, jog, do yoga or aerobics or as a matter of choice do anything you feel like.
+Exercise in any form helps release certain chemicals that create the same feeling of well-being received from the consumption of sugar.
+Go out for a walk, swim, jog, do yoga or aerobics, or as a matter of choice do anything you feel like.
 This helps keep the blood sugar levels under control and serves as a distraction from sweet cravings.